PVR, DVR & NVR: Complete Video Recording Technology Hub

-What exactly are PVRs and DVRs
+What PVRs and DVRs Actually Are

 Historical development of PVR and DVR technology